 All this information shows that the remodeling industry will retain a critical role in helping the nation meet its housing needs in the coming years.
 This is bolstered by the statistics that show DIY projects are steadily declining.
 Among owners reporting improvements, the share of spending on DIY projects fell steadily from 25 percent in 1997 to 22 percent in 2007 to just 18 percent in 2017.
 Again, the aging of the US population explains at least part of this long-term decline, given that older owners are much less likely than younger owners to be do-it-yourselfers.

 How Much Does Remodeling Your Bathroom Really Cost?

 Looking specifically at bathroom remodels, in 1995 U.S. homeowners spend about $7 billion dollars on bathroom remodels, which was about 5% of the total expenditure of all renovation projects.
 In 2017, that number more than doubled with homeowners spending $18 billion on bathroom updates.

 Last year, homeowners paid $7,000 on average and $16,000 on the high end to remodel their bathroom according to the 2018 Houzz Bathroom Trends Study.
 Some 2019 reports say that average currently is closer to $10,000 for a minor bathroom remodel, while a major bathroom remodel can cost more than $25,000.
-While the expenditure can be a big one, a bathroom remodel can increase your home’s value by more than 60 percent, and according to the 2019 Cost vs. Value report, and that percentage is on the rise.
+While the expenditure can be a big one, a bathroom remodel can increase your home’s value by more than 60 percent, according to Remodeling Magazine’s Cost vs. Value report, and that percentage is on the rise.

 How To Pay For It